 During vessel discharge operations, empty and loaded containers shall be discharged with the container doors aligned towards the AFT position (rear of vessel).
-An empty or loaded container that is discharged with the container doors aligned towards the FWD position (front of vessel) will be assessed a flip charge, per container, to the steamship line, as provided in MTOS Rule 34-520.
+An empty or loaded container that is discharged with the container doors aligned towards the FWD position (front of vessel) will be assessed a flip charge, per container, to the vessel operator, as provided in MTOS Rule 34-520.

 Note: All refrigerated containers are excluded from this Rule.

 Each vessel, its owner or agent, shall be assessed the following charges, per net ton, of containerized cargo loaded to or discharged from vessels calling at any of the Authority's deep-water terminals:

 Note 1 - Subject to domestic chassis dray charge in ICTF Schedule No. 10-A if rail carrier is Norfolk Southern, or to wheeled relocation charge in this schedule if rail carrier is CSX.

 Note 2 - TEU - Twenty-Foot Equivalent Unit A twenty-foot container = 1 TEU A forty-foot container = 2 TEU's A forty-five container = 2.25 TEU's

 Note 3 - The ocean carrier, or its M & R vendor, is responsible for supplying dunnage, and banding, when requesting bundling service.

 Note 4 - Charges are the bundling/unbundling only.See Rule 34-630 for labor stand-by or guarantee time rates.